-$$C{sys}(k{sys}) = \int_0^1 f_X(x)C(x, k{sys})dx = \int_0^1 2(1-x)C(x, k{sys})dx$$ (10)
+$$C{sys}(k{sys}) = \int_0^1 f_X(x)C(x, k{sys}) dx$$

+= $\int_0^1 2(1-x)C(x, k{sys}) dx$ (10)

-Based on equations 5 and 10, we propose our two-tier scheme here.
+Based on equations (5) and (10), we propose our two-ring scheme here.
 First, gather enough samples of x and estimate the sequences $\tilde{N}{i,x}$ for each sample of x.
-Then from equation 5, calculate the two-tier cost sequence $C^2(x,k)$ of each sample x.
-Put each $C^2(x,k)$ into equation 10 and calculate the system cost $C{sys}(k)$.
+Then from equation (5), calculate the two-ring cost sequence $C^2(x, k)$ of each sample x.
+Put each $C^2(x, k)$ into equation (10) and calculate the system cost $C{sys}(k)$.
 Finally, determine the global point k{opt} as the point where the minimum C{sys} is achieved.
 The calculation of this good k{sys} can be implemented during the network design phase and input to each node as a system parameter-nodes do not need to calculate this value on the fly.

-Overall, we propose a good two-tier scheme to reduce the cost for hop-based small-scale networks.
+Overall, we propose a good two-ring scheme to reduce the cost for hop-based small-scale networks.
 For the first attempt, if a node has knowledge of its current position with regard to the network boundary, it can set its first hop limit from the estimation of $\tilde{N}{i,x}$ to minimize cost.
-If it has no such information, it should set the number to the precalculated good value to minimize overall system cost.
+If it has no such information, it should set the number to the pre-calculated good value to minimize overall system cost.
 For the second attempt, nodes just need to set a large enough hop limit to cover the entire network.

-6. SIMULATIONS
+6. Simulations

-6.1 Goals, metrics and simulation models
+6.1.
+Goals, metrics and simulation models

 We have drawn several conclusions in Sections 4 and 5.
 The first goal of our simulations is to verify our conclusions and conjectures.
-Second, we have proposed some good schemes based on the analysis of estimated N_i .
-Another goal of our simulations is to verify the accuracy of the estimation and the performance of these schemes by determining how far away our proposed schemes are from the ideal schemes.
-The ideal n-tier scheme is found by thoroughly testing all the possible n-tier schemes through simulations on randomly generated scenarios.
+Since we have proposed some good schemes based on the analysis of estimated N_i , another goal of our simulations is to verify the accuracy of the estimation and the performance of these schemes by determining how far away our proposed schemes are from the ideal schemes.
+The ideal n-ring scheme is found by thoroughly testing all the possible n-ring schemes through simulations on randomly generated scenarios.

-We only investigate the behavior of networks that used hop-based flooding control.
 In each simulation section, we compare the cost savings per target search and the latency performance of different schemes.
-We measured the cost savings of each scheme compared to the basic once-for-all scheme whose cost is constant for a determined scenario.
-This metrics indicates how much improvement we can achieve by replacing the once-for-all scheme with the investigated scheme.
+We measured the cost savings of each scheme compared to the basic once-for-all scheme whose cost is constant for a fixed scenario.
+This metric indicates how much improvement we can achieve by replacing the once-for-all scheme with the investigated scheme.
 Every test is repeated on 50 different random scenarios, and the results are averaged.

-The schemes that are tested are: the once-for-all scheme, the expansion ring scheme, the DSR scheme, our two-tier scheme, our three-tier scheme, the ideal two-tier scheme, the ideal three-tier scheme and the ideal four-tier scheme.
-The expansion ring scheme is an n-tier scheme, which sets the first attempt hop limit to 1 and doubles the hop limit upon each failure until the maximum restriction M is reached.
-The current DSR scheme can be seen as a two-tier scheme with the first attempt hop limit set to 1.
+The schemes that are tested are: the once-for-all scheme, the expansion ring scheme, the DSR scheme, our two-ring scheme, our three-ring scheme, the ideal two-ring scheme, the ideal three-ring scheme and the ideal four-ring scheme.
+The expansion ring scheme is an n-ring scheme, which sets the first attempt hop limit to 1 and doubles the hop limit upon each failure until the maximum restriction M is reached.
+The current DSR scheme can be seen as a two-ring scheme with the first attempt hop limit set to 1.
 The choice of our schemes varies for different types of networks and will be specified in each individual simulation part.